tgross/blog.0x74696d.com/content/posts/2015-03-04-go-get-considered-harmful.md

 # Convention doesn't isolate workspaces.

-Picture this -- you're a brand new Go developer.
+Picture this &mdash; you're a brand new Go developer.
 Let's get started and check out the docs on how to set up your workspace:

 > To get started, create a workspace directory and set GOPATH accordingly.
 Your workspace can be located wherever you like, but we'll use $HOME/go in this document.
 Note that this must not be the same path as your Go installation.